๐ŸงฌAP Biology

 Environmental Limiting Factors

-• Light intensity increases photosynthesis rate until saturation—at high light, other factors (like CO2CO_2 or enzyme capacity) become limiting
+• Light intensity increases photosynthesis rate until a saturation point.
+Beyond that, other factors (CO2CO_2 availability, enzyme capacity) become the bottleneck

-• CO2CO_2 concentration directly affects carbon fixation—more CO2CO_2 means more substrate for RuBisCO, up to a point
+• CO2CO_2 concentration directly affects carbon fixation.
+More CO2CO_2 means more substrate for RuBisCO, but only up to the point where RuBisCO is working at maximum capacity

-• Temperature affects enzyme function—RuBisCO and other enzymes have optimal ranges; extreme heat denatures proteins, extreme cold slows reactions
+• Temperature affects enzyme function.
+RuBisCO and other Calvin cycle enzymes have optimal temperature ranges (typically around 25-30ยฐC for most plants).
+Extreme heat denatures proteins; extreme cold slows reaction rates

 Water and Stomatal Regulation

-• Water stress causes stomata to close—this conserves water but limits CO2CO_2 entry
+• Water stress causes stomata to close, conserving water but cutting off CO2CO_2 entry

-• This trade-off explains why drought reduces plant growth—it's a direct link between water availability and photosynthetic output
+• This trade-off is why drought reduces plant growth.
+It's a direct link between water availability and photosynthetic output

-Compare: Light as a limiting factor vs. CO2CO_2 as a limiting factor—at low light, adding CO2CO_2 won't help (light-dependent reactions are the bottleneck); at high light but low CO2CO_2, the Calvin cycle is limited.
+Compare: Light as a limiting factor vs. CO2CO_2 as a limiting factor: at low light, adding CO2CO_2 won't help because the light-dependent reactions are the bottleneck.
+At high light but low CO2CO_2, the Calvin cycle is limited.
 FRQs love asking you to interpret graphs showing these saturation curves.

 Quick Reference Table